Newspaper: Impact of television and Internet

 By the late 1990s, the availability of news via 24-hour television channels and the subsequent availability of online journalism posed an ongoing challenge to the business model of most newspapers in developed countries.
 Paid newspaper circulation has declined, while advertising revenue—the bulk of most newspapers' income—has been shifting from print to social media and news websites, resulting in a general decline.
 One of the challenges is that a number of online news websites are free to access.
 Other online news sites have a paywall and require paid subscription for access.
 In less-developed countries, cheaper printing and distribution, increased literacy, a growing middle class, and other factors have compensated for the emergence of electronic media, and newspaper circulation continues to grow.

 In April 1995, The American Reporter became the first daily Internet-based newspaper with its own paid reporters and original content.
 The future of newspapers in countries with high levels of Internet access has been widely debated as the industry has faced down soaring newsprint prices, slumping ad sales, the loss of much classified advertising, and precipitous drops in circulation.
 Since the late-1990s, the number of newspapers slated for closure, bankruptcy, or severe cutbacks has risen—especially in the United States, where the industry has shed a fifth of its journalists since 2001.
 A June 2022 report estimated that 2 newspapers die each week, and revealed that the US dropped from 8,891 newspapers in 2005 to 6,377 at the end of May 2022.
 Journalism jobs dropped from about 75,000 in 2006 to 31,000 in 2022.

 The debate has become more urgent lately, as the 2008–2009 recession shaved newspapers' profits and as once-explosive growth in web revenue has leveled off, forestalling what the industry hoped would become an important source of revenue.
 At issue is whether the newspaper industry faces a cyclical trough (or dip), or whether new technology has rendered print newspapers obsolete.
 As of 2017, an increasing percentage of millennials get their news from social media websites.
 In the 2010s, many traditional newspapers have begun offering "digital editions", accessible via computers and mobile devices.
 Online advertising allows news websites to show catered ads, based on a visitor's interests.

+Archives

+In the web era, digital archives have been continually supplanting earlier microform and hard copy archives, and the latter two media have increasingly been digitized via image scanning, usually in concert with optical character recognition.